In order to manage the high demand for on-campus living, a number of rooms are designated to have a temporary additional occupant.

 - Guests must abide by all university policies and procedures.

-- Guests may not bring alcoholic beverages into the Great Hill Student Apartments.
+- Guests, even if over 21 years of age, may not bring alcoholic beverages onto campus (including the Great Hill Student Apartments).

 - The university assumes no responsibility for guests that are not students.

 - Violations of the guest policy may result in a referral to the Office of Community Standards.